-S-bend corsets, straight-front corsets or “health” corsets were invented in the early 1900’s during the Edwardian era and popularized by the Gibson Girls.
+S-bend corsets (also called straight-front corsets or “health” corsets) were invented in the early 1900s during the Edwardian era, and popularized by the Gibson Girls.
 At the time, the S-bend was thought to be healthier for the wearer as it placed less direct pressure on the front of the abdomen.
-It also promoted a “proud” posture where the pelvis tilted forward and the bum was pushed back while the shoulders and bust were thrust forward, and may have affected gait in such a way that caused a lady to swing her hips in a lovely manner (read: swagger).
-However, this corset style was later found to exacerbate lumbar lordosis (swayback) and thought to be worse for the spine, compared to a Victorian corset which maintains a more neutral posture.
+It also promoted a “proud” posture where the pelvis tilted forward, causing the bum to be pushed back while the shoulders and bust were thrust forward — this posture also affected the wearer’s gait in such a way that caused a lady to swing her hips in a lovely manner (read: swagger).
+However, this corset style was later found to exacerbate lumbar lordosis (swayback) and thought to be worse for the spine over time, compared to the earlier Victorian corsets (which maintain a more neutral posture).

-Today, longline and straight-fronted corsets are quite popular, but are typically modernized to be merely ‘Edwardian-inspired’ and don’t cause/ support swayback the way that traditional S-bends had.
-I don’t condone regular use/ training in a traditional S-bend or Edwardian corset, but many women with natural lordosis and/or shelf-bums have expressed to me that they feel that traditional S-bend corsets would better suit their figures, and they’re beautiful for special occasions – so here is a non-exhaustive list of corsetieres who offer these Edwardian beauties.
+Today, straight-fronted longline corsets are quite popular, but are usually modernized to be merely ‘Edwardian-inspired’ and don’t cause swayback the way that traditional S-bends used to.
+I don’t condone regular use/ training in a traditional S-bend or Edwardian corset, but many women with natural lordosis and/or shelf-bums have expressed to me that they feel that a reproduction of an S-bend corset might better suit their figure.
+For cosplayers, historical re-enactors, and history-bounders, an S-bend corset may be occasionally required to have the proper silhouette and foundation under their Edwardian clothing – so here is a non-exhaustive list of corsetieres who offer these Edwardian beauties.

-La Belle Fairy is a corsetiere in BC, Canada, who specializes in traditional Victorian and Edwardian corsetry.
+La Belle Fairy is a one-woman business run by Jenny, corsetiere extraordinaire in BC, Canada.
+Jenny specializes in traditional Victorian and Edwardian corsetry as well as bridal attire.
 She uses modern hardware in her corsets (including an extra wide German-steel busk to ensure the straight front), but she adapts vintage patterns to your measurements for a beautiful fit.
-Her Edwardian corsets start at $425.
+Her Edwardian corsets start at $450.

 Period Corsets is aptly named, as the business takes traditional patterns to make modern corsets in their studio in WA, USA.
 Their 1905 “Mae” corset nicely shows what the S-curve looked like on a human being without the bust pads or theatrical exaggerated posing by the Gibson models.

-Skeletons in the Closet is the business name of a skilled corsetiere in the Netherlands.
+Skeletons in the Closet is a one-woman business by Sanni, a skilled corsetiere in the Netherlands.
 Sanni creates several different styles of Edwardian corsets (there was more than one corset during that era, after all!).
 You can find both made-to-measure pieces and heavily discounted samples in her Etsy store.

 Morua Designs creates breathtaking combinations of traditional and contemporary corsetry, such as the S-curve demibust shown above, modelled on an Edwardian mannequin to show proper form.
 Created with a true S-curve pattern, Gerry then embellished this particular piece with tulle, lace and crystals for a soft and ethereal finish.
-Her Edwardian S-curve corsets start at £475, or about $775.
+Her Edwardian S-curve corsets start at $900.

 Riwaa Nerona of the Czech Republic offers this beautiful corset called “Art Nouveau”.
 Made from an 18 panel pattern, this historical recreation demibust has a straight front, large hip gores and creates a dramatic curve in the lumbar area like a true S-curve.
 This style is 9500 CZK, or about $470 USD.